-Guests will not be able to travel to your holiday home during the current government restrictions on travel.
-But how should you handle guest cancellations?
-Read on.
+If guests are unable to travel to your holiday home due to government travel restrictions, how should you handle guest cancellations?

 The idea of losing income by providing a refund or amending bookings is very unappealing – owners work hard to obtain bookings.
 Whilst most owners have terms and conditions in place to cover the majority of eventualities, we are all facing unprecedented circumstances which are regularly changing.

 Generally, holidaymakers and owners are being understanding of the current crisis, showing a willingness to compromise and work together to amicably arrive at a mutually acceptable solution.

 Every holiday home owner’s situation is unique, and it is your right to manage your business as you see fit.
 However, it’s essential that you are fair and don’t breach consumer law (see CMA investigation below).

 These are some of the options for you to consider.

 Provide a refund for holidays that are due to start during the Government’s current restrictions on travel.
 Refunds would normally be subject to the bookings terms and conditions – but in the current circumstances, the legalities of such contracts are under review.

 Allow holidaymakers with a booking that starts during the travel restrictions to defer their booking to a later date this year or sometime in 2021.